Saxony: Here and now

 A large monument reflected in a calm pond, surrounded by people walking on a path, with green trees and a cloudy sky in the background.

 On our last night in Dresden, we attended an opera at the famed Semperoper Dresden.
-The Opera,Carmen, is a dark story set in Spain and watching the story’s torrid events unfold in this magnificent building symbolizes the juxtaposition of Dresden’s turbulent past with a beautifully restored present.
-It is truly something to behold.
+The Opera, Carmen, is a dark story set in Spain and watching the story’s torrid events unfold in this magnificent building occurs to me as a sort of symbolic juxtaposition – Dresden’s turbulent past co-existing with a beautifully restored, vibrant future is truly something to behold.

 A landscaped garden featuring vibrant flowerbeds arranged in circular patterns, surrounded by lush green grass and trees, under a blue sky with scattered clouds.